 The Flare 3.0 (as well as any signal booster from SureCall) optimizes phone battery life by providing your home or cottage with an increased cell signal.
 Not only will your data speeds and reception get a life, but so will your battery.
 Honestly, when customers ask us why their phone battery is dying so fast, this is the first thing we recommend.
 It works like a charm for so many.

-How Do You Know This Is The Right Booster For Your Home?
+How Do You Know This Is the Best In-Home Cell Phone Booster for You?

 The SureCall Canada Flare 3.0 is designed to cover a maximum area of approximately 3,500 square feet.
 If the space you intend the boosted signal to cover is 3,500 square feet or less, the Flare 3.0 is the booster for you.
 But make sure that you ask two key questions first before you make a purchase: